How is A Maritime Lawyer Different Than Other Lawyers?

-A maritime attorney specializes and understands admiralty and maritime law, a distinct body of law that oversees accidents, offenses, and injuries that take place on navigable waters.
+A maritime lawyer specializes in understanding admiralty and maritime law, a distinct body of law that oversees accidents, offenses, and injuries that take place on navigable waters.
 Navigable waters can include any body of water in which seamen work, including oceans, streams, rivers, and lakes, as well as vessels that are tied to the dock on waters but not actually navigating in water.
-However, vessels that are not moving must be capable of navigating in waters.
+However, vessels that are not moving must be capable of navigating in water.
 In other words, people who are working on a new vessel that isn’t quite ready to move on waters don’t qualify under general maritime law, but someone who is working on a vessel that can readily go out to see does.

 Maritime Injury Lawsuits and Negligence